ethereumjs/ethereumjs-monorepo/packages/vm/developer.md

 We want to use the compiled JS so `ts-node` does not show up in the profile.
 So run:

-`npm run build:benchmarks`
+`yarn run build:benchmarks`

 Then:

-`npm run benchmarks`
+`yarn run benchmarks`

-To define the number of samples to be run pass in a number like so: `npm run benchmarks -- 10`
+To define the number of samples to be run pass in a number like so: `yarn run benchmarks -- 10`

 If you want to get a more detailed look to find bottlenecks we can use [0x](https://github.com/davidmarkclements/0x).